The Birthplace of the Modern Gay Rights Movement

 On one rather ordinary summer night in June of 1969, the patrons of the Stonewall Inn, a little tavern in New York City's West Greenwich Village, finally stood up in defiance against a regimen of harassment and intimidation openly administered by the New York City Police Department.
 The events that followed that night and the days after, would send ripples of profound social change around the world.
 Those ripples would soon grow into waves of change.
 Historic change that continues as we record these thoughts nearly fifty years hence.
-It is impossible to project when these swells of change and equality might subside, if ever, but it can be said with relative certainty as we look back, on that steamy summer night in June that The Stonewall Inn would forever become the "Place Where Pride Began."
+It is impossible to project when these swells of change and equality might subside, but it can be said with relative certainty as we look back, on that steamy summer night in June that The Stonewall Inn would forever become the "Place Where Pride Began."

 Welcome to The Stonewall Inn Story.
 This is our home for sharing the Story of the unassuming little bar located on Christopher Street in the West Village, New York City.